 What’s a Ketogenic Diet?

-The ketogenic diet is a very low carbohydrate diet.
+The ketogenic diet is a very low-carbohydrate diet.
 It’s typically also low to moderate in protein and high in fat.
-Originally, the medical ketogenic diet contained at least 80% calories from fat, with low protein and very low carbohydrate.
-Nowadays, most people use modified ketogenic diets that can have as little as 60% calories from fat, especially if medium-chain triglycerides (MCTs), are included in the diet, as these fats are easily converted into ketone fuels, making the diet easier to stick to and with similar results.
+Originally, the medical ketogenic diet contained at least 80% calories from fat, with low protein and very low carbohydrate intake.
+Now, most people use modified ketogenic diets that can have as little as 60% calories from fat, especially if medium-chain triglycerides (MCTs), are included in the diet, as these fats are easily converted into ketone fuels, making the diet easier to stick to and with similar results.

 Ketogenic diets cause a unique state in the body called nutritional ketosis.
 When the body is deprived of carbohydrates, it needs to create an alternative fuel for the brain and nervous system.
 It creates ketone bodies from fat (and some amino acids) to provide a readily usable, fat-derived fuel that the brain and most cells of the body can use.
 In fact, these ketone bodies provide more usable fuel to the brain than glucose by weight, and this fuel creates less oxidation and glycation related damage to brain-cells than either fat or glucose respectively.
 So, in short, the brain likes ketones!1

 We are often taught that ketosis is ‘dangerous’ because it is (wrongly) considered to be metabolic ketoacidosis.
 Ketoacidosis (such as Diabetic ketoacidosis (DKA) is a potentially fatal condition characterized by a triad of hyperglycemia (high blood sugar levels), drastically increased total body ketone concentration and metabolic acidosis.2

 It results from uncontrolled diabetes mellitus or alcoholism, NOT from normal, nutritional ketosis.